reaktoro/reaktoro/README.md

 For installation instructions, tutorials, and list of publications related to this project, please access [reaktoro.org](http://www.reaktoro.org).
 This web site describes how to download and install Reaktoro, and demonstrate some basic usage.

+## Contibuting

+First, thanks for your interest in contribuite with this project!
+We love feedback in all forms, issues, comments, PRs, etc!

+[Click here](CONTRIBUTING.md) to find more about our workflow

 ## License